lucasomigli/SABR-volatility-models/README.md

     - MSE comparisons.
     - Implied price differentials.
     - PDF of volatility implied by each model.
 - Conclusion.
-Identify pros and cons of each model and define which model is most approrpiate for equity indeces.
+Identify pros and cons of each model and define which model is most approrpiate for equity indexes.
 Do the theretical expectations congrue with the statistical outputs?
 Explain.

 ------